f5devcentral/f5-agility-labs-xc/docs/class5/module1/lab1.rst

    .. image:: ../images/xclogon.png

 #.
 Upon password update completion, you will be redirected to the F5 Distributed Cloud Console login.
-You will need to enter the lab tenant name "F5-xc-lab-app" and then click Next.
-Then enter your email and password and click Sign in
+You will need to enter the lab tenant name *f5-xc-lab-app* and then click **Next**.
+Then enter your email and password and click **Log in**

 ..
 NOTE::
       A tenant in the F5 Distributed Cloud console is a similar construct as an account in AWS or GCP terms.